-- ❖ Add details to the artwork on the next slide.
-(Teachers - either have students draw together on the whiteboard, or print out the following slide for independent work.) - ❖ Add your own details to this painting! - ❖ Remember to think about all the different ways artists use space (negative space, overlap, shading, shadow, placement, focus, perspective, and size).

-❖ BE CREATIVE, HAVE FUN!
+- ❖Add details to the artwork on the next slide.
+(Teachers - either have students draw together on the whiteboard, or print out the following slide for independent work.) - ❖ Remember to think about all the different ways artists use space (negative space, overlap, shading, shadow, placement, focus, perspective, and size). - BE CREATIVE, HAVE FUN!